A Theory of Consciousness from a Materialistic Point of View

 In this time of observation, they are building memories and making associations that afford salience.

-As more and more associations are build up, they begin to act in accordance with those associations (beliefs).
-They begin to express a personality.
+As more and more associations are built up, babies begin to act in accordance with those associations (beliefs).
+Babies begin to express a personality.
+(Ignoring for the moment the presence of traits we are seemingly born with.)

 As children grow and experience more, their salience is guided not only by the things they do, but by what we teach them.

 Children engage in rough and tumble play, continually pushing the boundaries, until a boundary is found and the crying starts.
-Once found, the limit is encoded into memory and the boundary becomes salient, and is ready for use in associated future situations.
+Once found, the limit is encoded into memory and the boundary becomes salient, and is added to our list of general categories for use in associated future situations.

 As we build a salience landscape according to our needs, memories, experiences, what we have been taught and what our previous salience landscape consisted of, we forge what our salience landscape is now.
 As we proceed into the future and learn more, our salience landscape will change accordingly.